 This paper is a response to that call.
-The authors propose an approach that South Africa could follow in implementing its cyber security policy, a Cyber Security Awareness Toolkit that is underpinned by key national security imperatives, as well as by international approaches.
-This is achieved by drawing on several analyses derived from international trends and comparing them with key elements of South Africa's draft cyber security policy.
+We propose in this paper an approach that South Africa could follow in implementing its Cybersecurity policy.
+We propose a Cyber Security Awareness Toolkit that is underpinned by key National Security imperatives as well as by international approaches.
+This is achieved by drawing on several analyses derived from international trends and comparing them with key elements of South Africa's draft Cybersecurity policy.
 The analysis is then synthesised into sets of policy recommendation, with possible implementation mechanisms suggested in conclusion.